SRON-Earth/Balsa/Documentation/BalsaManual.md

 The classification example in the previous section uses Balsa Tables for storing input and output.
 In high performance applications, it is often much more efficient to keep your data points in the container that already holds them.
 This prevents expensive copying to- and from Balsa Tables.

-In order to maintain efficiency, the RandomForestClassifier class is a template that can be configured to classify your data in-place.
-Specifically, the iterators that point to the input data, and the iterators that point to the output location can be redefined.
-There are some restrictions to adhere to:
+In order to maintain efficiency, the classification method of the RandomForestClassifier class is a template that accepts iterators for your application's native data containers.
+There are some restrictions:

-1. The input iterators must adhere to the `std::random_access_iterator` concept.
+1. The input iterators for points and labels must adhere to the `std::random_access_iterator` concept.
-2. The input iterators must point to a floating-point type (double or float).
+2. The input iterators for points must point to a floating-point type (double or float).
 3. The input iterator must iterate over the points and features in row-major order.
 4. The output iterator for labels must point to an numeric type.

 In practice, these restrictions mean that the point data in your application must be layed out consecutively in memory, in row-major order.

-The following program demonstrates how the classifier can be instantiated for different types of input- and output containers.
+The following program demonstrates how the classifier can be used on input or output containers that are not the standard Balsa Tables:

+	using namespace balsa;

+	int main( int, char ** )
+	{
-	// Create alternative data- and label-containers.
+    	// Define some alternative data- and label-containers.
     	typedef std::vector<float>  Points;
     	typedef std::valarray<int>  Labels;

+    	// Create fake data.
+    	const std::size_t POINTCOUNT   = 100;
+    	const std::size_t FEATURECOUNT = 4;
-	Points points( 100 );
+    	Points points( POINTCOUNT * FEATURECOUNT );
-	Labels labels( 100 );
+    	Labels labels( POINTCOUNT );

-	// Create a classifier for these container types.
-	RandomForestClassifier<Points::const_iterator, Labels::iterator> classifier( "fruit-model.dat" );

-	// Classify the points.
+    	// Classify the data.
+    	RandomForestClassifier classifier( "fruit-model.balsa" );
-	classifier.classify( points.begin(), points.end(), 4, labels.begin() );
+    	classifier.classify( points.begin(), points.end(), std::begin( labels ) );

-The default template parameters for RandomForestClassifier are `Table<double>::ConstIterator` for data point iterators and `Table<Label>::Iterator` for label iterators.
+    	return 0;
+	}

 <a name="cppsingleprecision"></a>
 ### Using Single-Precision Features [(top)](#tableofcontents)